MerginMaps/docs/src/manage/create-project/index.md

 ## Create a project in QGIS
 ::: tip
-[Creating a Project in QGIS](../../tutorials/creating-a-project-in-qgis/index.md) tutorial will show you how to create a new project in QGIS, add layers, configure attributes forms and save changes to <MainPlatformName />.
+[Creating a Project in QGIS](../../tutorials/creating-a-project-in-qgis/index.md) tutorial will show you how to create a new project in QGIS, add layers, configure attributes forms and save changes to <MainPlatformNameLink />.
 :::

 To work with <MainPlatformName /> projects in QGIS, you will need to [install the <QGISPluginName />](../../setup/install-mergin-maps-plugin-for-qgis/index.md) first.